 TV Structure for Pilot Writing Killer TV Pilot Architecture Clinic

-Note: This is primarily a lecture class with some in-class exercises but not everyone will get to share their writing for feedback due to the seminar format.
+Note: This is a lecture class and there will be no sharing of writing for feedback due to the seminar format.

 Through inspiring lectures, fun writing exercises and Q & A, you’ll learn how to craft an irresistible spine that will never lead you astray.
 By the end of the class, you’ll have all the necessary tools at your disposal to put your TV series on firm footing!
 Topics include: Act breaks, ABC Stories, reversals, twists, arcs, weaves, cliffhangers, blows and more.

 121 padders have been staffed & 56 won fellowships at ABC, Fox, CBS and NBC after taking our TV classes.

 Note: This class will be limited to 25 students.

 Tyler was a Staff Writer on Apple+’s season one of CALLS.
 He's sold three pilots recently including a half-hour (horror) drama pilot with Francis Lawrence (The Hunger Games, Red Sparrow) attached to produce and direct.
 Before that, he was a Staff Writer on season two of AMERICAN GODS, the Critics' Choice nominated Starz series based on the Hugo and Nebula winning novel by Neil Gaiman.
 He first cut his teeth writing on the legal dramedy DROP DEAD DIVA on Lifetime.
 Before becoming a TV writer, Tyler spent six years as a writer’s assistant and production assistant on STAR TREK: DISCOVERY, RAY DONOVAN, and SONS OF ANARCHY.
 Tyler has a B.A. in English and Political Science from Bucknell University.